Happy-Ferret/Kobe/README.md

 Some reusable modules:
 - **Time module** over the PIT.
 Provides 'get' and 'sleep' functions with millisecond precision.
 Rather than a busy waiting loop uses the `HLT` instruction.
 Is independent from video code so it allows to not necessary sync the game logic with the video chip.
 There are no delta calculation, but it should be easy to implement.
 - **Input module**, keyboard support over the PIC, mouse support using interrupts.
 Nothing fancy but should work, also independent from other code.
-- **Image/Sdk modules**, being frankly I have to say that Mode-X is extremely slow to draw anything (except if you are Carmack or Abrash).
-So having a 'fast' image format is really useful to load the resources in a single `fread` and drawing them with a few `memcpy` calls, somewhat ignoring the funky planar arrange that the video mode imposes.
+- **Image/Sdk modules**, being frankly I have to say that Mode-X is extremely slow to draw anything (except for Carmack or Abrash).
+So having a 'fast' image format was really useful to load the resources in a single `fread` and drawing them with a few `memcpy` calls, somewhat ignoring the funky planar arrange that the video mode imposes.
 Of course this is not a requirement to have a fast game (as Wolfenstein 3d show that is possible to draw a real time raytracer using Mode-X³) but think this module and the custom format that reads as a way to avoid the rearrange of upside-down Bmp images during gameplay time.
 Check the Sdk code, it produces purposely arranged images that the game happily draws without doing anything else⁴.
 If your idea is to use Mode-13 you still can reuse the Sdk as it provides a left-to-right arrange and Png support.
 - **Render module**, only reusable as reference.
 Is independent from the rest of the code and do not include hardcoded corners (not much), but is somewhat complicated.
-But check the lovely commented 'init' function and the c-only draws functions.
+But check the overly commented 'init' function and the c-only 'draws' functions.

 Compilation